-SUM Cohorts provide high-quality distance education using the Internet to provide live two-way classroom interaction, coupled with hands-on ministry training and personal mentoring.
+SUM Cohorts provide high-quality distance education using the Internet to provide live, interactive, distance education, coupled with hands-on ministry training and personal mentoring.
 Throughout the United States and internationally, local churches and ministries donate classroom facilities and volunteers to host SUM study groups, in which an accredited degree is achievable.